arokem/python-novice-inflammation/02-loop.md

 > *   Trace changes to a loop variable as the loop runs.
 > *   Trace changes to other variables as they are updated by a for loop.

-In the last lesson,
-we wrote some code that plots some values of interest from our first inflammation dataset, and reveals some suspicious features in it, such as from `inflammation-01.csv`
+In the last lesson, we wrote some code that plots some values of interest from a single slice of the data.

 ![Analysis of inflammation-01.csv](fig/03-loop_2_0.png)\

 We have a dozen data sets right now, though, and more on the way.
 We want to create plots for all of our data sets with a single statement.
 To do that, we'll have to teach the computer how to repeat things.

 An example task that we might want to repeat is printing each character in a word on a line of its own.
 One way to do this would be to use a series of `print` statements:

 ~~~ {.python}
 word = 'lead'